What are healthy carbohydrates for a diabetic?

 Let's just say you want to have a couple of slices of toast for breakfast or some brown rice with dinner and you're aiming to keep your carb count to 30 g per meal.

 - 1 slice whole grain toast has a net carb count of 12.5-15 g per serve.
-So if you wanted to eat 2 slices that bumps you up to 25-30 g just for just the toast.
+So if you wanted to eat 2 slices that bumps you up to 25-30 g just for just the toast, without any toppings.

 What most people don't realize is that grain based foods are very high in carbohydrates.
 So avoiding them, at least for the most part, cuts out a majorly big hassle for you.
 And helps you control blood sugar and A1C levels much easier.